lakmeer/longbridge.place/README.md

 #### Guidelines

-- Lore articles should NOT include their own main heading - this will be added.
+- Lore articles should NOT include their own main heading in the acutal body.
-- Lore articles should start with one to three-ish paragraph that can be used as a fair summary of the entire article contents.
-Articles embedded into other articles will use this to create embedded sections in relevant articles.
+- Lore articles should start with a one-ish paragraph overview that can be used as a fair summary of the entire article contents.
+This will be used to create embedded sections in relevant articles, and tooltips for links.
 Embedding this way will take all contant before the first subheading inside the article to use as the summary.
-It can contain any media and so on.

-### Maps
-Interactive 2D maps, can add a location marker when embedded by a lore article.
+Using as tooltip will take just the first paragraph.

+  TODO: May promote this to an explicit field in the frontmatter.

+- Related articles will be generated from matching tags and internal links.

+## Media & Data Types

-### Media `/media`
+### Images
+Images to complement articles

-#### `/media/image/`
+#### Schema

+    filepath: path inside `/public` folder
+    description: used as alt text when rendering context doesn't override it
+    subject:
+      - link to other collection entries
+      - just a string
+    width: number
+    height: number
+    format: jpg, png, webp, etc

+- Will be checked against filesystem at build time.
+  - TODO: This ^

+### `/video/`
-#### `/media/video/`
+#### Frontmatter Schema
+- TBD

+### `/models/`
-#### `/media/images/`
+#### Frontmatter Schema
+- TBD

+### `/splats/`
-#### `/media/images/`
+#### Frontmatter Schema
+- TBD

+### `/maps/`
-#### `/media/images/`
+#### Frontmatter Schema
+- TBD

 Images, videos, 3d meshes, splats, TIs, etc to complement articles

 ### Meta
-Meta content relating to the project itself, such as notes, user profiles, admins etc
+Meta content relating to the project itself, such as notes, user profiles, admins etc.
+No fixed schema.

 ### Notes
 Short tooltip notes that can pop up in other content.

 ### Tables
 Tabular data.
 Can be embedded into lore articles.